cmwylie19/cmwylie19/README.md

 [![Instagram Badge](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/cmwylie19/)

-I'm a **Kubernetes Specialist**.
+I'm a developer heavily focuses on the hybrid cloud around **Kubernetes**.
 I enjoy solving complex problems and finding new things to challenge myself with.
 I'm a stickler for the fundamentals; TDD, infra-as-code, release pipelines w/ GitOps, promotion through staging environments.
-I find solving problems of scale and availability to be some of the most rewarding.
-I am especially interested in metrics, telemetry, gateways and service meshes.
-As a Principal Software Engineer I build applications and infrastructure to run on Kubernetes and the Hybrid Cloud.
+I find solving problems of scale, availability, and networking to be some of the most rewarding.

 Couple other things about me: